Working as an adult nurse offers you the chance to make a real difference to the lives of others

 What to expect

 - The environment and working conditions vary between hospitals and wards.
 You might be looking after many patients on a ward, or one or two patients in intensive care or on a high dependency unit.
 Alternatively, you could work on your own in patients' homes.

 - Jobs are available throughout the UK in hospital wards, clinics and outpatient units, for example.
 Freelance work is possible through agencies or as a private nurse or, for senior nurses, as a consultant.

 - Nursing can be physically and emotionally demanding but it can also be satisfying when you see that the care you have provided has resulted in improvement of health, recovery or reduced suffering.

-To work as a nurse in the UK, you must be registered with the Nursing & Midwifery Council (NMC).
+To work as a nurse in the UK, you need a degree and must be registered with the Nursing & Midwifery Council (NMC).
 You need to have completed an accepted pre-registration nursing programme in order to be eligible to register and these are only run at NMC approved educational institutions (AEIs).

 Training usually lasts three years full time (four years in Scotland or if you're taking a dual-field degree that leads to registration in two fields of practice).
 The programme is a mix of clinical practice, giving you direct experience of working with patients and families.
 You could be based within a variety of settings including hospitals, the community, patients' homes and independent organisations.